Skip to content

 Planning Phase

 Before the construction process can even begin, a project has to be conceptualized by the client.
 Then, the client must determine how feasible the project is.
 Can they afford it?
 Will the city or county approve it?
 These are all questions clients need to ask before they can even think of hiring a general contractor.
+Check out our full guide on how to be successful in the planning phase.

 Once they’re ready to make their vision a reality, it’s time to put pen to paper and begin the design process.